Expressions

 Scope

 Each expression is evaluated in the context of a scope.
 Scopes are layered on top of the controller's properties.
-In this example, the controller's name will be shown first. *for (a directive) creates a new scope for each child element, so the name property will be set to the value of the name variable in the loop.
+In this example, the controller's name will be shown first.
+The *for directive creates a new scope for each child element.
+This allows the key and the value in one segment to not collide with the key and value of others.
+In the next example, name is set to the value from the current iteration.
 This allows you to access properties from the controller as well as variables defined in directives.

 Allowed Expressions and Operations